seanbaxter/DirectXShaderCompiler/docs/CommandLine.rst

 ``main`` and *before* ``cl::ParseCommandLineOptions``.
 Its use is optional.
-It simply arranges for a function to be called in response to the ``--version`` option instead of having the ``CommandLine`` library print out the usual version string for LLVM.
-This is useful for programs that are not part of LLVM but wish to use the ``CommandLine`` facilities.
+It simply arranges for a function to be called in response to the ``--version`` option instead of having the ``CommandLine`` library print out the usual version string for LLVM37.
+This is useful for programs that are not part of LLVM37 but wish to use the ``CommandLine`` facilities.
 Such programs should just define a small function that takes no arguments and returns ``void`` and that prints out whatever version information is appropriate for the program.
 Pass the address of